 APIs also allow you to easily integrate new web publishing alongside traditional broadcast feeds without having to invest in new infrastructure.

 The best part of APIs is that they put the power in your hands.
 They allow you to customize your broadcasting experience in terms of what’s happening on the backend and the video player that is viewer-facing.

 Another method is pay-per-view.
 This monetization method is common these days and is often used in the online video industry for premium content.

 The third common monetization method is advertising.
 This is very common at TV stations of all sorts.
 Online advertising is typically implemented via a video player API plus an ad-serving system like VAST or VPAID.
-Look for a solution that supports these tools.

 - HTTPS delivery